Anglican Church in America

-The Anglican Church in America (ACA) is a Continuing Anglican church body and the United States branch of the Traditional Anglican Communion (TAC).
-The ACA, which is separate from The Episcopal Church, is not a member of the Anglican Communion.
-It comprises five dioceses and around 5,200 members.
+The Anglican Church in America (ACA) was a Continuing Anglican church body and the United States branch of the Traditional Anglican Church (TAC).
+The ACA, which is separate from the Episcopal Church (TEC), is not a member of the Anglican Communion.
+It comprised five dioceses and around 5,200 members.
+In 2025, the church's House of Bishops unanimously voted to reunite with the Anglican Catholic Church and disaffiliate with Traditional Anglican Church.
+On October 15 of the same year, the Anglican Catholic Church received the Anglican Church in America and the ACA ceased to exist.